isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 were derived from erosion, weathering, or mass-wasting of pre-existing earth materials, and transported to the place of deposition by mechanical agents such as water, wind, ice and gravity.
+- Sediment in which at least 50 percent of the constituent particles were derived from erosion, weathering, or mass-wasting of pre-existing earth materials, and transported to the place of deposition by mechanical agents such as water, wind, ice and gravity.

 - **Source:**
 SLTTs 2004; Neuendorf et al. 2005